|Starting from June 2023 you will be able to reserve your time slot in the rope park here.

 |Equipment and specifics|

 Our park rangers look after every detail, from helping with your harness to inspecting the rope park’s infrastructure and safety equipment on a daily basis.
 In addition to a harness, you are provided with a helmet and gloves.
-In a half-hour introductory session, you will get to grips with getting around the park and become familiar with your kit, before getting the chance to put what you’ve just learnt in to practise under the watchful eye of a park ranger.
+In a short introductory session, you will get to grips with getting around the park and become familiar with your kit and getting the chance to put what you’ve just learnt into practise under the watchful eye of a park ranger.
 When you’re ready, you and your climbing companions are let loose in the main park.
 You’re free to tackle the obstacles on your own but our park rangers are around at all times to lend a hand.